cjgdev/midi-markdown/docs/developer-guide/architecture/lexer.md

 ## Overview

-This document defines the complete design and implementation strategy for the MIDI Markup Language (MML) lexer.
+This document defines the complete design and implementation strategy for the MIDI Markdown (MML) lexer.
 The lexer is the first component in the compilation pipeline, responsible for breaking source code into tokens.

 ## Goals

-1. **Tokenize MML source code** into a stream of typed tokens
+1. **Tokenize MMD source code** into a stream of typed tokens
 2. **Track position information** (line/column) for error reporting
-3. **Handle all MML syntax elements** per [spec.md](../spec.md)
+3. **Handle all MMD syntax elements** per [spec.md](../spec.md)
 4. **Provide clear error messages** for invalid syntax
 5. **Support incremental parsing** via `next_token()` and `peek_token()`